-- You stop paying your premium. - You weren't truthful on the Medigap policy application. - The insurance company becomes bankrupt or insolvent.
+- You stop paying your premium - You weren't truthful on the Medigap policy application - The insurance company goes bankrupt or goes out of business

 If you bought your Medigap policy before 1992, it might not be guaranteed renewable.
 This means the Medigap insurance company can refuse to renew your Medigap policy, as long as it gets the state's approval to cancel your policy.
-However, if this does happen, you have the right to buy another Medigap policy.
-Review examples of guaranteed issue right situations on page 22.
+If that happens, you have the right to buy another Medigap policy.
+Go to pages 21-23 for more information about guaranteed issue rights.